franc/truffle/README.md

 using thor and middleman for the heavy lifting. coffee-script for the app code.

 ...
+...
+I've been creating web applications for the past decade.
+Rails, Merb, Sinatra.
+And unfortunately Lift, Drupal and .Net

+Developing for mobile devices has always been very attractive, but until recently that meant either developing java applications, or a web0.2-ish WAP interface.
+HTML5 and webkit support on new devices has unlocked this space for using web standard technologies.

+There's still one problem : javascript - it is very flexible and powerful, but oh so ugly and verbose.

+AltJS - Node.JS spawned a host of languages that transcompiles to javascript.
+Most notably CoffeeScript.

+->

+CoffeeScript has unleashed the power of javascript for the ADD stricken programmer that is me and finally everything was in place for me to start building HTML5 applications.

-I want to create multiple very similar static html applications.
+DRY - I want to create multiple very similar static html applications, and i want to reuse as much code as possible and have few maintenance issues.

+example apps that are the same buy slightly different? restuarant menus. museum exhibition guides.

-I want access to my helpers i've become used to using rails & sinatra.
+I'm lazy and want access to the helper methods I've become used to using in rails & sinatra apps.
-I need a Middleman.
+I want a framework that helps me build static sites.

 Middleman is -
  a static site generator based on Sinatra.
  Dozens of templating languages
- (Haml, Sass, Compass, Slim, CoffeeScript, and more). does minification, compression, cache busting
+ (Haml, Sass, Compass, Slim, CoffeeScript and more). does minification, compression, cache busting

  So basically, Middleman takes your sinatra app, and optimises and builds out all the endpoints into static pages.